fcvproductions/pingstatus/README.md

 Move the jpg and index.html files to /var/www/html:

-mv /home/pi/*.jpg /var/www/html
+sudo mv /home/pi/*.jpg /var/www/html

-mv /home/pi/index.html /var/www/html
+sudo mv /home/pi/index.html /var/www/html

 To use the script:
 (Note: You may need to run this with a sudo in front for the first time)